Shorthand-typist: a common job for women before the computer age

 A shorthand notebook, spiral bound at the top for rapid page turning

-My mother-in-law told me that her training involved the keyboard and her hands being covered with a cloth, but there must have been other methods.
+After a few weeks, m training involved the keyboard and my hands being covered with a cloth so that I had to work by feel.
+There must of course have been other methods.

 The skill of a typist was measured in terms of how many words per minute she could type.

-I did teach myself to touch type from a book in the 1960s and the skill has been extremely useful to me, with computer keyboards having replaced typewriters.
+I did teach myself to touch type from a book in the 1960s and the skill has been extremely useful to me, now that computer keyboards have replaced typewriters.
 In my view, in this digital age, touch typing ought to be taught in schools as a compulsory subject for both sexes.

 The need for shorthand-typists in the 1950s